 We also gather on Christmas Eve, Ash Wednesday, Maundy Thursday, and Good Friday.
 These seasonal services have a somewhat different format than our usual Sunday morning worship.
 The 'News and Events' section of our website will be updated with the schedule of these services as the season approaches.

 If you plan to visit us, you can find parking in the church's two lots: one adjoining the south side of the building, and one on the east side of Liberty Street.
-On-street parking is also available along East Center Street on the north side of the building.
+On-street parking is also available.
 The nursery is staffed during the 11:00 service, but children are more than welcome to remain in the sanctuary with their families.